kloben/fitbit-gestures/README.md

 ### Gesture Detector

-For some gestures, you can customize the detectors.
-View Single Gesture configuration below.
+All detectors are customizable.
+View configuration below.

 ```typescript
 import { GestureDetector, GestureEvent } from 'fitbit-gestures';